Cutting Guide

 Here are some other tips:

 • You may be tempted to use max force and/or max speed to cut as quickly as possible.
-You can certainly work up to it and try but your machine may start skipping.
-If your machine skips, you need to power cycle it so it can rehome.
+You can try but your machine will likely skip.
+If your machine skips, power cycle it so it can rehome the tool carriage.

 • If the edges of your laminated cards are rippled, try reducing force.
 This happens when the blade is too dull or the machine is pushing the blade too hard and the lamination is ripped through instead of sliced through.